23 Things You Should Be Cleaning with a Toothbrush

 Unusual cleaning hacks

-You might be tempted to go for the regular cleaning products when there’s a mess or a spill, but sometimes the most useful item is the most unexpected.
+You might be tempted to go for the regular cleaning products when there’s a mess or a spill, but sometimes the most useful item is the most unexpected—and the most ordinary.
+From these uses for coffee filters that don’t involve coffee to the massive amount of household uses for vinegar, household staples can have some seriously great cleaning uses.
 Who knew the handy toothbrush can be used to tackle carpet stains?
-Read on for a few more cleaning hacks with objects around the house.
-Here are 65 truly extraordinary uses for household staples you already own.
+Read on for several more toothbrush uses that don’t involve oral hygiene.
+Plus, find out some handy uses for toothpaste that also don’t have anything to do with your teeth.

 Upholstery and carpet stains

 A toothbrush can be used to tackle small but stubborn stains on carpets and upholstery.
+To remove those deep stains, try using a soft-bristled nylon toothbrush, dabbing it gently to work in the stain-removing agent (vinegar, for example, or one of these homemade carpet cleaners).
 “Apply some stain remover to the spot and use a toothbrush to apply pressure to the stain,” Edie advises.
 “Scrub in circular motions to loosen the stain and repeat until it is gone.”
-Here are more DIY carpet stain removers you can try.

 Removing crayon from the wall